hackit-nashville/ecs-right-sizing/README.md

 ## Getting Started

 You need to turn on [CloudWatch Container Insights](https://console.aws.amazon.com/ecs/home?region=us-east-1#/settings)

 ## Data

 See data.json

     aws cloudwatch get-metric-data --cli-input-json file://metrics.json > data.json

+## RoadMap

+- Update `metricDataResultsToDailyView` to return recommendation: (MAX of []hours / .8)
+- Accept a parameter to recommend by weekday or daily
+- Write an option to iterate over all services in ECS and make a recommendation/report for each service